Zeutschler/tinyolap/README.md

 # TinyOlap

-TinyOlap is an open-source, multi-dimensional, in-memory, **model-first OLAP engine** written in plain Python.
+TinyOlap is an open-source, multi-dimensional, in-memory, model-first OLAP engine written in plain Python.
-As an in-process Python library, it empowers developers to build lightweight solutions for planning, forecasting, simulation, analytics and many other numerical problems.
+As an in-process Python library, it empowers developers to build lightweight solutions for extended planning & analysis (xP&A) and many other numerical use cases.

 TinyOlap is also quite handy as a smart alternative to Pandas DataFrames when your data is multi-dimensional, requires hierarchical aggregations or complex calculations.

-TinyOlap aims to honour and mimic commercial products like IBM TM/1, Jedox PALO or Infor d/EPM.
+TinyOlap aims to honour and mimic great commercial products like IBM TM/1, Jedox PALO, Infor d/EPM or SAP SAC.
 If their scalability and performance is not required, or their technical complexity or cost is not reasonable for your purpose, then TinyOlap might be for you.
+TinyOlap's database capabilities are on par with commercial products, almost!

 ## Getting started
 To get started, please download the [TinyOlap cheat sheet (pdf)](https://tinyolap.com/tinyolap_cheatsheet.pdf)